sgotzler/praxis-session/README.md

 # Deploying Lightweight Digital Editions in the Community and Classroom

 ## Defining Minimal Computing
 Minimal Computing can be productivley oriented around answering the question: "what do we minimally need from computing to help us achieve our goals?"
-For [Alex Gil](http://go-dh.github.io/mincomp/thoughts/2015/05/21/user-vs-learner/), building any project using minimal computing principles means building computing projects, as Ernesto Orazo would call them, using ["architectures of necessity"](http://architectureofnecessity.com/).
-"What do we need to build our staircase?"
+For [Alex Gil](http://go-dh.github.io/mincomp/thoughts/2015/05/21/user-vs-learner/), building any project using minimal computing principles means building computing projects, as Ernesto Orazo would call them, using ["architectures of necessity."](http://architectureofnecessity.com/)

 "Computing minimally" therefore means thinking about digital and public humanities projects in ways that reorient our thinking around ease of use, ease of creation, increased access, and reductions in cost, electricity, etc. Minimal computing projects strive to: